willbradley42/Wills-Python-Toolbox/README.md

 `

 # Tools
-This list will (hopefully) get bigger as time goes on, and I come up with new ideas.
+This list will (hopefully) get bigger as time goes on, as I come up with new ideas.

 ## fileorganiser.py